Public Cloud FAQ

 To test your disks' performance for yourself, view guide.

-What level of network throughput does OVH Public Cloud offer?
+What level of network bandwidth is offered for OVH Public Cloud servers?

-OVH guarantees 250 Mbps bandwidth for the CPU and RAM instances with a maximum of 4 vCores, and 500 Mbps for those with more than 4 cores.
-VPS instances offer up to 100 Mbps bandwidth.
+OVH guarantees 250 Mbps bandwidth for most of its instances with guaranteed resources with up to four vCores, and 500 Mbps bandwidth for instances with more than four vCores.
+Sandbox instances offer up to 100 Mbps bandwidth.

 What is the best way to store files in OVH Public Cloud?